dex2dot0/hmda-hero-website-5e8ce/content/pages/docs/index.md

       keyName: property
 layout: docs
 ---
-HMDA is a burden, HMDA Hero helps carry some of the weight!
+HMDA is a burden and HMDA Hero is here to help carry some of the weight!
 Best of all HMDA Hero is a free and open source resource that is available to everyone.

 ***